Sascha37/super-mario-motion/README.md

 1. The image is analyzed to detect the user's body
 2. The body pose is estimated (arms, legs, torso)
 3. A simple pose label is determined (e.g. standing, jumping)
-4. Optional visuals are created:
+4. Optional visual previews are rendered
-   - webcam image
-   - webcam with skeleton overlay
-   - skeleton only

 #### What is stored?
 - Webcam images are **not saved**
-- All data is used **live only** and replaced by the next frame
+- All data is used **during runtime** and replaced by the next frame

 ### Collect Mode (Recording Data)